across the world

 - Reinsurance and death benefit decreases

-This concludes the fact that coronavirus has impacted the insurance industry like never before, and looking at the present scenario, the impact is going to get bigger and bigger with the passing of every day.
+This concludes the fact that covid 19 has impacted the insurance industry like never before, and looking at the present scenario, the impact is going to get bigger and bigger with the passing of every day.
 Insurers need to realize that in the absence of physical operations, they need to leverage technology to provide uninterrupted customer services.
 However, investing in technology for the remote working of employees can be an expensive affair.
 So, what is the solution?